Flat-bodies

 (NCBI-index: 1.857955)

 The month of April nevertheless yielded several new species in the flat-bodied family.
 Since it was reported on several websites that the Powdered Flat-body (Agonopterix curvipunctosa) was rare, I had long doubts about the correct naming of this specimen.
 Consultation with experts confirmed my suspicion.
-The forewing is gray-brown dotted with black scales.
+The forewing is grey-brown dotted with black scales.
 The black spots are so close together that they look like a moon.
-The flying period is from August to May in one generation and the wingspan is approx. 16mm.
+The flying period is from August to May in one generation, and the wingspan is approx. 16mm.
 Host plant: Cow Parsley and Chervil.
 Dutch name: Waddenkaartmot.
 Frisian name:

 Flying period: